≪ Go to our review of Stroller & Car Seat Combos

-Because this frame product is made with only one goal in mind, carrying a car seat, it seems unfortunate that the carriers are so difficult to fully attach.
-We had some similar problems with other strollers, but the cause was usually a conflicting canopy or seat fabric mucking up the connection of the carrier and the attachment point.
-Given that this isn't an issue here, it just ends up feeling like the two products weren't designed with the other in mind at all.
-Removing the seats is marginally easier than attaching, and overall the Click Connect 35 was slightly easier to install and use with the Elite, making it the best combination for this stroller.
+Because this frame product is made for carrying a car seat, it seems unfortunate that the carriers are so difficult to attach.
+We had some similar problems with other strollers, but the cause was usually a conflicting canopy or seat fabric mucking up the connection.
+Given that this isn't an issue here, it just ends up feeling like the two products weren't designed with the other in mind.
+Overall the Graco SnugRide Click Connect 35 was slightly easier to install and use making it the best combination for the Elite.

 Weight and Folded Size

-Where the SnugRider makes up some ground in our tests is for weight and folded size.
-Given that new moms are often limited on how much weight they are allowed to lift, we feel the weight and size of a combination product are worth a lot and that is what makes the frame strollers so good at what they were designed to do.
-The Graco earned a 9 of 10 in this category, tying with all the frame strollers we looked at.
-These options are designed to be lightweight and easy to carry.
-The Doona is about 16.5 lbs and includes the weight of the stroller in its weight and size.
-The features and functionality of the Doona are similar to a frame stroller, but the car seat is permanently part of the stroller.
+The Graco earned a 9 of 10 for weight and folded size.
+Given that new moms are often limited on how much weight they are allowed to lift, we feel the weight and size are worth a lot and that is what makes the frame strollers so good at what they were designed to do.
+The Elite weighs 13.3 lbs, the third lightest in the group.

-The Graco is similar in handling to the Chicco Keyfit Caddy, with significant enough flex in the frame that it often lifts the front wheels off the ground when pushing.
-This product negotiates hard flat surfaces fairly well and can turn in tight space or make it through narrow doorways without too much trouble.
-It is okay once you push off road, but turning is a chore and not something we recommend parents bother with for very far.
-It has trouble on curbs and stairs too, and while the brakes don't get locked up, they do drag and catch when you aren't expecting it, causing the stroller to tilt forward when you aren't ready.
+The Graco has significant enough flex in the frame that it often lifts the front wheels off the ground when pushing.
+This product negotiates hard flat surfaces fairly well and can turn in tight space or make it through narrow doorways.
+It can push off road, but turning is a chore and not something we recommend doing for very far.
+It has trouble on curbs and while the brakes don't get locked up, they do drag and catch causing the stroller to tilt forward.

 Ease of Use

-The Graco tied for just above last place with the Chicco Liteway Plus Combo in ease of use with a score of 3.
-The high for the metric is 7 for the Chicco Bravo LE Combo, with most products coming in closer to 5.
+The Graco tied with the Chicco Liteway Plus Combo in ease of use with a score of 3 of 10.
 It is a tough category for a product that by design is lacking some of the key features and performance this metric looks for.

 The storage bin on the Graco is fairly large, but thanks to poor access we were only able to fit our medium size diaper bag inside.
-It offers access to the bin from the front and back, but either are that great once you place the carrier on board.
-It does have a 10 lb weight limit, but we suspect you will have to place items in the bin one at a time rather than inside a bag.
-This could make grabbing items on the go easier, but it could be the worst possible option if you need to fold the stroller to take the bus and are left with random articles to hold in addition to the stroller and car seat with the baby.
-It does have a zippered pocket in the storage bin which is sort of cool for carrying keys, phones, and wallets without fear of them falling out or being swiped by a slick passerby.
+It offers access to the bin from the front and back, but neither are good with the carrier on board.
+It has a 10 lb weight limit, but we suspect you will have to place items in the bin one at a time rather than inside a bag.
+This could be a problem if you need to fold the stroller to take the bus and are left with random supplies to hold in addition to the stroller and car seat with the baby.
+It does have a zippered pocket in the storage bin for carrying keys, phones, and wallets without fear of them falling out or being swiped by a slick passerby.

 Ease of Setup

 The SnugRider doesn't require much assembly and its limited parts helped it earn a 9 of 10 for ease of setup.
 Unlike some of the other frame products, this one comes somewhat put together.
 It took us just under 6 minutes to unpack this stroller and get it ready to use.
-The documentation is only about average so it's good there isn't much to do It is far less complicated than the Chicco Caddy with color coded directions that make finding your language easier.
-We still think it would be easier to make different sections for each language, but color coding is better than all the languages occurring on the same page with no delineation.
+The documentation is only about average so it's good there isn't much to do.
+It is far less complicated than the Chicco Keyfit Caddy with color coded directions that make finding your language easier.
+We still think it would be easier to make different sections for each language, but color coding is better than all the languages occurring on the same page.

 — Juliet Spurrier, MD & BabyGearLab Team